-Then in 1933, President Franklin Roosevelt ordered the Works Progress Administration to build 1 million sanitary privies.
+Then in 1933, President Franklin Roosevelt ordered 1 million sanitary privies built.
 In the end, the WPA and other agencies more than doubled that number to 2,309,239.
 Today, people who own a Roosevelt Outhouse proudly describe their iconic outbuilding to local reporters or on real estate listings.
 But they’re mostly in the South and the Midwest.
 Which raises the question: Did anyone build a Roosevelt Outhouse in New England?

 Yes they did.

 In 1909, the Rockefeller Foundation made public health a priority, and undertook a hookworm study from 1909 to 1915.
 It found that unsanitary privies caused hookworm infections, which led to diarrhea, stomach ache and anemia.
 The study concluded that outhouse pits had to be at least six feet deep to prevent hookworms from making contact with humans.

 The U.S. Public Health Service began to work with state governments to distribute plans for sanitary privies during World War I and the 1920s.
 Then the country fell into the Great Depression, and few people could afford to build a new outhouse.